 Since the enforcement date has already come and gone it is important to understand what the Hands-Free Georgia Act entails and what changes it has brought with it.
-Below is a summary of what the law says and what changes it has made to existing traffic laws.
+Here, our injury attorneys in Atlanta review what the law says and what changes it has made to existing traffic laws.

 House Bill 673, known as The Hands-Free Georgia Act, was passed by the Georgia General Assembly, and signed into law by Governor Nathan Deal on May 2, 2018.
 The Hands-Free Law went into effect July 1, 2018.